esciencecenter-digital-skills/intro-to-deep-learning-archaeology/_episodes/02-keras.md

 ~~~
 {:.language-python}
 This will make later interaction with this column a little easier.

+> ## Pairplot: Visual Aid
+> Looking at numbers on a screen usually does not give a very good intuition about the data we are working with.
+So let us use a visualization tool called Pairplot which is useful for datasets with relatively few attributes.
+> This can be created using `sns.pairplot(...)` which can be imported from the seaborn package.
+It shows a scatterplot of each attribute plotted against each of the other attributes.
+> ~~~
+> import seaborn as sns
+> sns.pairplot(ds_preprocessed, hue = 'l2_class')
+> ~~~
+> {:.language-python}
+> ![Pairplot for our dataset][pairplot]

 ### Prepare target data for training
 Second, the target data is also in a format that cannot be used in training.